 #Tip 2: Don’t use stylized fonts for paragraphs

 We all love fancy-looking fonts, but it’s generally hard to read as paragraphs.
 Stick to basic fonts for large chunks of text.
 Fonts like Georgia, Times, Arial, Helvetica, and Calibri are great choices, but they’re far from your only choices.
 Since headings generally use a larger font and are shorter than paragraphs, you have more flexibility with the style of font.
 Let’s still avoid using Webdings though.
+Here is all you need to know about pairing fonts for your visual.

 #Tip 3: Use high-contrast colors for fonts and visuals